tjhrulz/Monstercat-Suite/README.md

 - [ ] Check and possibly fix if DINTFMI only working on first laod since afterwards it may always use old data
 - [ ] Look into if cpu being off by about a factor of about 2 on cpu reader and top processes is a bug in task maanger, rainmeter dlls, or if it is just my machine
 - [ ] Process is spelled Proces in several places throughout the codebase, not causing any bugs as it is spelled that way throughtout the file but it bothers me
+- [ ] Top processes are not scalled on AdvancedCPU meters